divaga/dms-athena-quicksight/README.md

-# DMS - Athena/Redshift - QuickSight Workshop
+# DMS - Athena - QuickSight Workshop

-Migrate EC2 based postgresql to athena and visualize it thru QuickSight.
-Use for initial load only, not configured for CDC.
+Migrate EC2 based postgresql to athena and visualize it in near-realtime thru QuickSight.
+Use for initial load only and CDC.

 ### Create VPC, IAM Role and Security Group